GlassEaters/hydra/README.md

 yarn run amman:start
 yarn test
 ```
-Or if you are like Noah or Will and extremely lazy and can't be bothered to run more than one command run `yarn run mega-test`
+Or if you are like Noah or Will and are extremely lazy and can't be bothered to run more than one command run `yarn run mega-test`

 ### Docs Development
 ```shell